JFK's Kim, OHS' Abad win ISA singles championships

 “I was confused,” he added.

-But, in the beginning, what wasn’t working for the Islander came to life.
+But, in the beginning, what wasn’t working for the Islander came to life later in the game.
 Formerly missed groundstrokes and a low first-serve percentage quickly became welcome assets.

 As Cruz served at 3-love, on break point, Kim blasted a forehand winner.
 Serving at 3-1, Kim held serve and then broke the powerful Titans’ serve - on break point, crushing a crosscourt, forehand winner.